-Assessment: Per the SSTMP the County offered HCP annual training in the form of online training.
+Assessment: As outlined in the SSTMP the County offered HCP annual training in the form of online training.
+Many of the volunteers attended one of the two pre-season meetings offered in April.
 Throughout the season weekly nesting data was submitted online or in the form of a spreadsheet.
+The environmental supervisor completed at least one day of survey with each MTP or their volunteers.
 MTPs and their volunteers additionally coordinated with County staff regarding nesting activities, disorientations, access, HCP and Beach Code violations.
 More importantly leading up to and following storm events the County and MTPs communicate regarding beach closures and assistance needed for storm recovery in terms of nesting activity.